Zhiyi-Niu/CancerRec/README.md

 ## 💡 Notes

-- The running dataset is stored on Google Drive due to file size limitations
+- The running dataset is stored on Baidu Drive due to file size limitations

 - `Fig Source Data` is specially used for paper figure reproduction